 We need to celebrate our single steps in the right direction instead of looking at the end result as an elusive dream.
 If we only focus on the end result we’re trying so desperately to achieve we’re going to burn out rather quickly.
 Instead, focus on the process of adding healthy habits to your routine.

-What healthy habits are you trying to develop this year?
+What healthy habits are you trying to develop?
 Let me know in the comments below so I can cheer you on!